The groupmod command in Linux modifies the given group by changing its name or the group ID (GID).

 See it in the example below where I changed the group ID of group testing to 1020 and the file owned by this group still reflects the old GID.

-I hope you have a better understanding of the groupmod command.
+I hope you have a better understanding of the groupmod command for group management in Linux.
 Any questions or suggestions are welcome.